ambitus/pyracf/common/segment_trait_error.md

 Understanding the `SegmentTraitError` exception.
 {: .fs-6 .fw-300 }

 &nbsp;

-{: .warning }
-> _A **Segment-Trait Combination** unknown to pyracf would generate an improper request to IRRSMO00.
-Pyracf will always raise a `SegmentTraitError` to bring attention to any unknown values prior to executing such a request._

-&nbsp;

-When any **Segment-Trait Combination** unknown to pyracf appears as a parameter to a request, a `SegmentError` will be raised to indicate that the request failed to build.
-A `SegmentError` can be handled as follows.
+When any unknown **Segment-Trait Combination** is provided in the parameters to a **Non-Profile Extract** request, a `SegmentTraitError` will be raised to indicate that the request cannot be built.
+A `SegmentTraitError` can be handled as follows.

 ###### Python Script
 ```python